 has unspoken rules of behaviour and the effect may be

-to adjust and understand others, and remember that other people will
+to adjust and understand others and remember that other people will

-take time to understand your behaviour too.
+take time to understand your culture as well.

 Guidance and Information

 culture shock that you may find interesting to read and the

 British Council have information on their website about